Tec 4 John Kovach Jr.

 After loading their tanks, the battalion sailed from San Francisco on October 27, 1941, and arrived at Hawaii on Sunday, November 2nd.
 The soldiers were given shore leave to see the sights.
 On November 4th, the ships sailed again.
 This time they were headed for Guam.

 At one point, an unknown ship was seen in the distance.
-One of the escort ships was a cruiser, bow came out of the water as it took off to intercept the ship.
-As it turned out, the ship was from a neutral question.
+One of the escort ships was a cruiser.
+It's bow came out of the water as it took off to intercept the unknown ship.
+As it turned out, the ship was from a neutral country.

 After four months of fighting, at 6:45 in the morning of April 9th, the tankers heard the word "crash" on the radios of the tanks.
 In most cases, they circled the tanks, fired an armor piercing shell into the engine of the tank ahead of theirs, and opened the gasoline cocks, and dropped hand grenades into them.
 They then waited for the Japanese.
 They were now Prisoners of War.